 The smoothing and post-aliasing values for the reconstruction filters used in the experiment are shown in Fig. 3.
 The Pearson correlation coefficients were computed to determine if a linear relationship exists between the smoothing and post-aliasing properties and the quality scores obtained from the experiment.
-A summary of the results can be seen in Tab.
-2. There were no strong correlations between either of the frequency domain metrics and the quality scores obtained.
+A summary of the results can be seen in Table 2.
+There were no strong correlations between either of the frequency domain metrics and the quality scores obtained.

-5.3 Correlations with Compactness
+5.3 Correlations with compactness

-The frequency domain metrics used to measure smoothing and post-aliasing are filter specific in that they are independent of the data set used or images produces.
+The frequency domain metrics used to measure smoothing and post-aliasing are filter specific in that they are independent of the dataset used or images produced.
 As an alternative we investigated whether the image specific measure of shape compactness was correlated with the quality scores obtained.

-The compactness of each image used in the experiment was computed by the method described in Sec.
-3. We found that the compactness analysis gives very similar results when it is applied on the left images of the stereoscopic pairs, or the right images, or on combined cyclopean images.
+The compactness of each image used in the experiment was computed by the method described in Section 3.
+We found that the compactness analysis gives very similar results when it is applied on the left images of the stereoscopic pairs, or the right images, or on combined cyclopean images.
 For simplicity, here we only report the analysis for the left images.
-The compactness measures for each of the twenty images used in the experiment can be seen in Fig. 7(a) and Fig. 7(b).
-From the results we can see that the Engine and Visible Human data sets have high compactness values where as the Angiography and Graph data sets have low values.
+The compactness measures for each of the twenty images used in the experiment can be seen in Figs. 7(a) and 7(b).
+From the results we can see that the engine and visible human datasets have high compactness values whereas the angiography and graph datasets have low values.
 In all cases, the use of the B-spline approximation filter gave the highest compactness.